hmrc/agent-authorisation-api/README.md

   "message": "The submitted VAT registration date did not match HMRC record for the client."
 }
 ```
+The following feature is currently not available but it is expected to be available in a future release.
 ```
 {
   "code": "CT_UTR_DOES_NOT_MATCH",